Skip to content

 ActionEvent

-Generated when an agent takes an action (thinks + executes code).
+Generated when an agent takes an action (thinks + executes code or terminal commands).

 from agex.agent.events import ActionEvent